nobudev7/nobudev7.github.io/_posts/2024/2024-01-15-AWS-Lightsail.markdown

 ## Setup Steps

 ### 1. Select Amazon Linux 2023 from the "Create Instance" page.
 I didn't choose Nginx instance because it's a Bitnami package with PHP, Memcache, and other frills I don't need.
-I chose 1GB RAM plan (the cheapest, $5/mo) to start with.
+I chose 1GB RAM plan ($5/mo) to start with.
 Since it'll connect with just 1 Raspberry Pi and the Web UI will be basically only for 1 user (me), this should be sufficient.

 Note: Below in screenshot, I started with 512MB instance.
 But I moved it to 1GB instance.